 2.5.
 Germination experiments

 We wanted to measure germination responses to water stress in significant ecological conditions, i.e. using fresh seeds at the time of dispersal.
-At the same time, based on previous information on Mediterranean alpine species (Mattana et al., 2022), we expected that fresh D. langeanus seeds could show some degree level of physiological dormancy and that they could require dry after-ripening to release this dormancy. ydro-time models (Bradford, 2002), can be affected by dormancy, thus we repeated the experiments with two seed storage treatments to ensure working with non-dormant but relatively fresh seed lots: fresh seeds (10 days after collection, hereafter called “fresh”) and after ripened seeds (45 days after collection, hereafter called “after ripened”).
+At the same time, based on previous information on Mediterranean alpine species (Mattana et al., 2022), we expected that fresh D. langeanus seeds could show some degree level of physiological dormancy and that they could require dry after-ripening to release this dormancy.
+From a previous germination phenology experiment, mimicking field temperatures, we observed that the focal species germinated rapidly to 100% in the first autumn after sowing (September-November) without needing a cold stratification period.
+Except for this previous phenology experiment, no prior information about dormancy alleviation was available for our study species.
+Hydro-time models (Bradford, 2002), can be affected by seed dormancy, thus we repeated the experiments with two seed storage treatments to ensure working with non-dormant but relatively fresh seed lots: fresh seeds (10 days after collection, hereafter called “fresh”) and after ripened seeds (45 days after collection, hereafter called “after ripened”).
 For each storage treatment, we used 12 subpopulations, as seed numbers allowed: six subpopulations were repeated for both treatments, six subpopulations were used only for the fresh treatment, and six subpopulations were used only for the after ripened treatment (Table 2).

 To test the seed germination responses to water stress, we performed laboratory experiments using polyethylene glycol (PEG, an inert water-binding polymer) solutions to simulate different water potential scenarios.
 PEG solutions maintain relatively steady and precise osmotic potentials to study germination water thresholds (Bewley et al., 2013).
 Since we could not find previous information about the species water potential requirements for germination, we performed a pilot study that showed zero germination at -1.4 and -1.6 MPa.
 Thus, we excluded those levels and selected seven water potential treatments for the final experiment: 0, −0.2, −0.4, −0.6, −0.8, −1 and −1.2 MPa.
 For each treatment combination (7 water potential treatments x 2 storage treatments x 12 subpopulations) we sowed four Petri dishes with 25 seeds each (except in the -1 and -1.2 MPa water potential treatments, where we expected low germination, and we sowed only two dishes with 25 seeds each).
 We used 90 mm Ø Petri dishes with two layers of filter paper (Filtros Anoia S.A. paper for germination assays, Ref.
 518G085).
 To each dish, we added five ml of either (a) distilled water or (b) a PEG 6000 solution prepared according to Michel & Kaufmann (1973) and Villela et al. (1991) to reach desired osmotic potentials at 20 °C (the experimental temperature).
 We sealed Petri dishes with parafilm to avoid evaporation of the solutions and to maintain constant water potentials throughout the experiment.
+No condensation was noticeable during the experiment due to the daily checks, and each petri dish was not open for more than a few seconds a day.
+Although we did not tested the accuracy of water potential in the petri-dishes, we assume low and comparable effects of evaporation that might have impacted the absolute value of water potentials in the petri dishes.
+Nevertheless, the study focuses on the important patterns underneath the germination base water potential and the relative differences observed at subpopulations level.